endroid/qr-code-bundle/README.md

 ```

 When you use Symfony, the [installer](https://github.com/endroid/installer)
 makes sure that services are automatically wired.
+If this is not the case you
+can find the configuration files in the `.install/symfony` folder.

 ## Configuration